ArthurLee-cube/Extended-Research-Program/README.md

 ### Census data

 Census data describe the social and economic characteristics of the neighbourhoods in which bank branches are located.
-This study uses the 2021 Census for England and Wales at LSOA level and the 2022 Census for Scotland at Data Zone level.
+This study uses the `2021 Census for England and Wales at LSOA level` and the `2022 Census for Scotland at Data Zone level`.
 The required topics are age, household deprivation, general health, disability, car or van availability, industry, National Statistics Socio-economic Classification (NS-SEC), qualifications and economic activity.
 These variables provide the neighbourhood profiles used in the area-level and branch-level analyses.
 England and Wales data are available through [Nomis Census 2021 downloads](https://www.nomisweb.co.uk/sources/census_2021_bulk).
 Scottish data can be obtained through [Scotland’s Census](https://www.scotlandscensus.gov.uk/webapi/jsf/dataCatalogueExplorer.xhtml).
 Select the relevant topics and geographical units, then prepare the downloaded tables in the formats specified in the data matching notebook.